colejarczyk/doc/api/customer.rst

 Customer API
 ============

-These endpoints will allow you to easily manage customers.
+These endpoints allow you to easily manage customers.

 .. note::

     Each role in the Open Loyalty has individual endpoints to manage customers.

 Activate a customer
 -------------------